Florida Backyard header image

 Task Day

 Busy in the yard today.
-The abnormal rainy-ness has stopped, leaving a multitude of tasks to accomplish.
-The crazed pumpkins were top on the list, as they continue their trek up the backyard towards, well, everything:
+The abnormal rainy-ness has stopped, leaving a multitude of tasks to accomplish, like tree trimming, planting, and other tree services.
+The crazed pumpkins were top on the list, as they continue their trek up the backyard towards, well, everything.
+Good thing is we hired a professional tree service to help us with our work:

 dsc_0029